javitocor/Enumerable-Methods/README.md

 # What it does
-Rebuild up some of the basic Ruby Enumerable methods
+This project contains an implementation of some of the Ruby's enumerable methods

 # Built With
 - Ruby